-Classification of Pass through
+Classification of Pass throughs/pass boxes

 Static & Dynamic: